wotakumoe/wotaku/docs/faq.md

 <br>

 :::details Where can I get the highest quality anime releases?
 The quality of the anime file depends on the [**source**](/glossary/anime#source) as well as how it's been ripped and encoded.
-In general blu-ray release contains the best quality with reanimated, uncensored or extra scenes. [**Nyaa**](https://nyaa.si/), IRC and some DDL websites don't compress the uploaded file.
+In general blu-ray release contains the best quality with reanimated, uncensored or extra scenes. [**Nyaa**](https://nyaa.si/) and some DDL websites don't compress the uploaded file.

 <br>